wp-plugins/iq-block-country/readme.txt

 If this does not help you out deselect "Send headers when user is blocked".
 This will no longer send headers but only display the block message.
 This however will mess up your website if you use caching software for your website.

 == Changelog ==

+= 1.0.12 =

+* The block message size box is now larger so there is more room for styling the message.
+* Whitelist of IPvX IP addresses for the frontend.
+Use a semicolon to seperate IP addresses.
+* Blacklist of IPvX IP addresses for the frontend.
+Use a semicolon to seperate IP addresses.

 = 1.0.11 =